damianhakert/damianhakert.github.io/source/handbook/sales-training/index.html.md

 Here are some examples of calls-to-action reps can include in their sales emails:

 1. Include a calendar invite
+1. Provide information relevant to their industry or company
+1. Make sure the subject line is all about the prospect, not you
 1. Provide a case study and ask the buyer to read it
 1. Ask when they’re free for a discussion
 1. Send them to a piece of content for review